shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 ```
 ping <target_ip>
 ```
 #### nmap: Network mapper.
 Can be used to enumerate a target's ports and much more.
+By default, it scans the top 1000 most common ports.
 ```
 nmap <target_ip>
 ```